matrixswarm/matrixswarm/README.md

-🧠 MatrixSwarm: First AI Operating System
+# 🧠💥
+# **MATRIXSWARM**
+# **THE FIRST AI OPERATING SYSTEM**

-MatrixSwarm is the first autonomous, file-driven, swarm-based AI operating system.
+## MatrixSwarm is the first autonomous, file-driven, swarm-based AI operating system.
-Agents don’t run under you — they live beside you.
+## Agents don’t run under you — they live beside you.

 ✅ No containers.
 ✅ No servers.
 ✅ No sockets.

-Only raw, decentralized Hive command — operating purely on the filesystem.
+> **Spawn fleets.
+Issue orders.
+Strike targets.
+Bury the dead.
+MatrixSwarm governs a living organism — not a machine.**
 ---

 ## ⚔️ Philosophy